-In 1904 as the original line needed replacement the decision was taken to expand and electrify the line which at it's greatest extent stretched nearly 6km.
+In 1904, as the original line needed replacement, the decision was taken to expand and electrify the line which at it's greatest extent stretched nearly six kilometres.
 The tramway eventually had a fleet of fifteen tramcars (one being a water car for works purposes) though some were badly damaged in a tramshed fire in 1916.
-Like most tramways the Chesterfield service struggled to maintain the condition of the line and pay creditors and switched to trollybuses and motorbuses in the mid-1920s, the tramway closing for good in 1927 .
+Like most tramways the Chesterfield service struggled to maintain the condition of the line and pay creditors a dividend.
+The corporation switched to trollybuses and motorbuses in the mid-1920s, the tramway closing for good in 1927 .

 |Information for 1904 Aston type cars|